goldbergyoni/nodebestpractices/README.md

 **TL;DR:** End to end (e2e) testing which includes live data used to be the weakest link of the CI process as it depends on multiple heavy services like DB.
 Docker-compose turns this problem into a breeze by crafting production-like environment using a simple text file and easy commands.
 It allows crafting all the dependent services, DB and isolated network for e2e testing.
 Last but not least, it can keep a stateless environment that is invoked before each test suite and dies right after

-**Otherwise:** Without docker-compose teams must maintain a testing DB for each testing environment including developers machines, keep all those DBs in sync so test results won't vary across environments
+**Otherwise:** Without docker-compose teams must maintain a testing DB for each testing environment including developers' machines, keep all those DBs in sync so test results won't vary across environments

 <br/><br/>

 ## ![✔] 4.9 Refactor regularly using static analysis tools

-**TL;DR:** Using static analysis tools helps by giving objective ways to improve code quality and keep your code maintainable.
+**TL;DR:** Using static analysis tools helps by giving objective ways to improve code quality and keeps your code maintainable.
 You can add static analysis tools to your CI build to fail when it finds code smells.
 Its main selling points over plain linting are the ability to inspect quality in the context of multiple files (e.g. detect duplications), perform advanced analysis (e.g. code complexity) and follow the history and progress of code issues.
 Two examples of tools you can use are [Sonarqube](https://www.sonarqube.org/) (2,600+ [stars](https://github.com/SonarSource/sonarqube)) and [Code Climate](https://codeclimate.com/) (1,500+ [stars](https://github.com/codeclimate/codeclimate)).

-**Otherwise:** With poor code quality, bugs and performance will always be an issue that no shiny new library or state of the art features can fix.
+**Otherwise:** With poor code quality, bugs and performance will always be an issue that no shiny new library or state of the art features can fix

 🔗 [**Read More: Refactoring!**](/sections/testingandquality/refactoring.md)